nishant-sachdeva/Operating-Systems-Work/ass5/blog.md

 3'57 pm : waitx compiled.
 I assume that it's working the way it is suppossed to be working!!
 Yipee, finally some light at the end of the tunnel

 okay, bournvita break before I go over to the other one that has yet evaded me, the getpinfo thing.
 I supposse that will be nice to me as well.
 Let's see then.
 Bye for now

+5'43 pm : ahaan , it does appear so that I take irrationally long breaks.
+I mean no wonder, it's been approx 2 hrs since I left work for a "short" break. anyway , here I am , and now we will try and get getpinfo right. let s see how it goes.
+Work starts .
+Mostly a fight to the finish except the possibility of ending up around dinner time. and this dinner time I intend to postpone as much as possible. let's see how this session goes

+9'33 pm : Getpinfo seems to be working fine atm , so here's what we will look to do , spend 10 mins and try to fix the part where the run time seems to be going all wron

+9'33 pm : Getpinfo seems to be working fine atm , so here's what we will look to do , spend 10 mins and try to fix the part where the run time seems to be going all wrong.
+So , over and back it is, so let's see what happens